 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
-OJP strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
-Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other-requirements.htm.
+OJP encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
+Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other_requirements.htm.

-- Civil Rights Compliance

-- Faith-Based and Other Community Organizations

-- Confidentiality

-- Research and the Protection of Human Subjects
+- Civil Rights Compliance - Civil Rights Compliance Specific to State Administering Agencies - Faith-Based and Other Community Organizations - Confidentiality - Research and the Protection of Human Subjects

 - Anti-Lobbying Act

 - Financial and Government Audit Requirements

+- Reporting of Potential Fraud, Waste, and Abuse, and Similar Misconduct

 - National Environmental Policy Act (NEPA)

 - DOJ Information Technology Standards (if applicable)

 - Single Point of Contact Review

 - Non-Supplanting of State or Local Funds

 - Criminal Penalty for False Statements

 - Compliance with Office of Justice Programs Financial Guide

 - Suspension or Termination of Funding

+- Non-profit Organizations

-- Nonprofit Organizations
+- For-profit Organizations

-- For-Profit Organizations - Government Performance and Results Act (GPRA) - Rights in Intellectual Property - Federal Funding Accountability and Transparency Act (FFATA) of 2006 - Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement - Active CCR Registration
+- Government Performance and Results Act (GPRA)

+- Rights in Intellectual Property

+- Federal Funding Accountability and Transparency Act of 2006 (FFATA)

+- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

+- Active SAM Registration

+- Policy and Guidance for Approval, Planning, and Reporting of Conferences (including Meetings and Trainings)

+- OJP Training Guiding Principles for Grantees and Subgrantees